Tessy has been a ROLFING® practitioner for over 30 years at Ruscombe Mansion Community Health Center.

 “I believe in helping people thrive and to find joy and peace in their everyday lives”

-As a nurse practitioner and acupuncturist I have a deep understanding of western and eastern medicine.
-I integrate my knowledge of both to bring optimal health to my patients.
+As a nurse practitioner and acupuncturist, Lisa has a deep understanding of western and eastern medicine.
+She integrates her knowledge of both to bring optimal health to patients.
 5-Element acupuncture is a natural and safe form of healing which addresses a wide variety of common ailments and health problems effecting the body, mind and/or spirit.
 Continue reading “Lisa Stambolis”

 40 years of poor health, misdiagnoses and too many antibiotics led me to Alternative Health Care.
 When I finally tried more holistic and natural modalities, I was inspired to learn Reiki, Touch for Health, Brain Gym and Kinergetics, and I became an Asyra technician.
 As a result, I’ve been blessed with Stellar Health and, even better, I help clients to reclaim THEIR Stellar Health, often avoiding surgeries, getting free of their need for medication, and balancing their emotions.
 Some clients have even said that they’ve “gotten their life back.”
 I see clients physically at Ruscombe Mansion, and I provide distance healing, via phone and Skype, to people far and wide.
 Continue reading “Linda Watkins”